-- The atmospheric and the acoustic quantities were processed and analysed.
-On this basis, a total of ten validation cases were identified, which were divided into five groups depending on the direction of sound propagation.
-Based on the meteorological measurements as well as the SCADA data of the turbine, relevant input parameters for the sound propagation model were derived.
-In addition to the measurement geometry and information on the determination of air absorption, these also include sound speed profiles. - In this paper, the processed measurement data is used to validate a sound propagation model that applied the Crank-Nicolsen parabolic equations method.
-The validation was performed by comparing the measured and modelled sound propagation losses per 1/3 octave spectra and overall sound pressure levels between 178 and 535 and 845 m, respectively.
+In this paper, the processed measurement data are used to validate a sound propagation model that applied the Crank-Nicolson parabolic equation method.
+The validation was performed by comparing the measured and modelled sound propagation losses per one-third octave spectrum and overall sound pressure levels between 178, 535 and 845 m.
 In general, the agreement between measured and modelled data is not satisfactory in strong upwind conditions, where turbulence is not considered in the model.
 In the other wind directions, the measured spectrum is well reproduced.
 In both measurements and modelling, losses increase with increasing frequency due to air absorption.
-Because of interferences, peaks and valleys of the sound propagation - 545 losses exist in the frequency band and are identified in the measured and modelled data.
-In greater distances, for some cases broader peaks and/or a shift of peaks towards higher frequencies are measured.
+Because of interferences, peaks and valleys of the sound propagation losses exist in the frequency band and are identified in the measured and modelled data.
+At greater distances, for some cases broader peaks and/or a shift of peaks towards higher frequencies are measured.
 This is not reproduced by the model, which could be explained by inadequate source and ground modelling.
 However, the exact cause of these discrepancies could not be identified within the scope of this paper and is, thus, part of future investigations.
-The comparison between the measured and modelled sound propagation losses in the overall sound pressure level shows a good agreement, with the exception of the

-550 strong upwind situation.
+The comparison between the measured and modelled sound propagation losses in the overall sound pressure level shows good agreement, with the exception of the strong upwind situation.